ajmanisameer/Customer-Manager/README.md

 ## Completed Back-end Register/Login Part
 A complete Register/Login API has been set, tested through POSTMAN. [ It need to be connected with the front-end ]

-## Any new contributions are welcome with a addded new branch.
+## Any new contributions are welcome with a new branch.

 ## Development server